 ‘We’ll just have to see how it goes.’

-The worse thing you can do as a writer is wait to ‘See how it goes….’
+The worst thing you can do as a writer is wait to ‘See how it goes….’
 It’s a euphemism all the untalented cowboys use to hang on to your work in case it accidentally becomes a hit and they can claim a percentage.
 Meanwhile, your most creative years are sailing by in dead hope.
-I respected the agent for trying but after that: Fuck them.
+I respected the agent for trying but after that: To hell with them.

 Time to move on.